wirewright/wirewright/man/wwml.md

 require the test suite (if any!) to support isolation.

 > [!NOTE]
-> Selection comments are currently only supported in dictionaries of the general form.
+> Selection comments are currently only supported in dictionaries of the general form
-> They can be placed before their items and pairs.
+> and section dicts.
+They can be placed before their items and pairs.
 >
 > Selection comments cannot be "commented out" with structural ones because selection
 > comments aren't terms.
 They are interpreted by the dictionary that you place them
 > in, because only that dictionary knows which items to leave out.

-- If a selection comment is used in the itemspart, the pairspart is kept intact.
+> [!IMPORTANT]
-- If a selection comment is used in the pairspart, the itemspart is kept intact.
+> Selection comments operate within the following groups: itemspart, pairspart, and rules.
+In other
-- If a selection comment is used in both, the selected entries are kept.
+> words, if you select an item, all pairs and rules will be kept.

 ## Boolean terms